callistaenterprise/openshift-tutorial/README.md

 	> Update succeeded.
 Deleting quotes
 	> replicationcontroller "quotes" rolling updated to "quotes-v2"

-The output from the should look something like:
+The output from the script should look something like:

-  1. First only enlish quotes:
+  1. First quotes only in English:

 	    <p>Dagens citat: Champagne should be cold, dry and free</p>
 	    <p>Dagens citat: To be or not to be</p>
 	    <p>Dagens citat: You, too, Brutus?</p>

-  1. Next mixed quotes in both english and swedish:
+  1. Next mixed quotes in both English and Swedish:

 	    <p>Dagens citat: Att vara eller inte vara</p>
 	    <p>Dagens citat: To be or not to be</p>